mattgilbertnet/peterlu.github.io/_posts/2014-08-01-linux_latex.md

 git push
 ```

 You will be prompted for the passphrase; once you enter it successfully, it automatically uploads and updates the remote repository.
-To confirm this, you can check online at http://www.bitbucket.org.
+To confirm this, you can check online at [bitbucket](http://www.bitbucket.org).

 ### Updating a git repository: inside Eclipse

-Right click on the project name in the _Project Explorer_, Team->commit.
-Enter the text that describes the update (the equivalent of the text entered with the command-line `git commit`), then press the "Commit and Push" button to do the commit and upload in one step.
+Right click on the project name in the `Project Explorer`, `Team->commit`.
+Enter the text that describes the update (the equivalent of the text entered with the command-line `git commit`), then press the `Commit and Push` button to do the commit and upload in one step.

 ## JabRef